 Wild basil, Ocimum basilicum, is also called king herb, soup basil, or brain herb.
 Back then, they said that only rulers were allowed to harvest it.
 They celebrated a mystical ritual during the harvest.
 The weed was a symbol of fertility for the Romans whereby the Egyptians embalmed their dead, and for the Indians, it is still sacred today.

-How does basil taste?
+How does wild basil taste?

 Good to know

-Add dried basil about 10 minutes before the end of the cooking time, its aroma increases when cooking.
+Add dried basil about 10 minutes before the end of the cooking time, and its aroma increases when cooking.

 The Ocimum basilicum originally comes from the Middle East and came via Asia to Egypt and thus spread across the Mediterranean.
 The plant belongs to the Lamiaceae -lip family and is an annual herb.
 Even today, Ocimum basilicum grows in harmony with nature, and the island Crete offers excellent soil and ideal sun exposure.